Health Insurance Deductibles Explained: How They Work & What to Choose

 See what you qualify for in under 2 minutes

-In this guide, we break down exactly what a health insurance deductible is, how it interacts with your out-of-pocket maximum, the difference between individual and family deductibles, and how to decide whether a high or low deductible plan is right for your situation.
-You'll also find practical strategies to meet your deductible faster, maximize your HSA, and reduce your total healthcare costs.
+In this 2026 guide, we break down exactly what a health insurance deductible is, how it interacts with the newly raised out-of-pocket maximums ($10,600 individual / $21,200 family), the difference between individual and family deductibles, and how to decide whether a high or low deductible plan is right for your situation.
+You'll also find practical strategies to meet your deductible faster, maximize your HSA under the new 2026 limits, and reduce your total healthcare costs.

 Key Pinch Points